DanyMariaLee/data_eng_bootcamp_0/README.md

 ```

-Now let's import another data file from here using the beginning of this tutorial.
+Now let's import another data file from here https://github.com/DanyMariaLee/data/blob/main/reference_data.csv using the beginning of this tutorial.
+Save it as reference_data.csv